dclanmaster/A4Project/README.md

 Kinect SDK 1.8

 Notes:
+1. Programming with Visual Studio
-1. Working directory of Visual Studio 2015 can be found with following steps: right click current Project in Solution Explorer >> Properties >> Cofiguration Properties >> Debugging All Files in OpenNI2\Redist have to be copied into the working directory.
+      1.1 Working directory of Visual Studio 2015 can be found with following steps: right click current Project in Solution Explorer >> Properties >> Cofiguration Properties >> Debugging All Files in OpenNI2\Redist have to be copied into the working directory.
-2. The environment path has to be seperately configured.
+      1.2 The environment path has to be seperately configured.
-3. In programming has to pay attention on the configuration of Include path, library path, etc.
+      1.3 In programming has to pay attention on the configuration of Include path, library path, etc.